★ Investing Strategy Research & Guides ★

 Diversification Strategy

-The most popular value investing strategy is diversification, which they design to create a high margin of safety.
+The most popular value investing strategy is diversification, designed to create a high margin of safety.

 Diversified investors assume most people make poor stock choices.
 The diversified investor tries to counter the poor stock choices by buying various stocks that meet his criteria.